 Who We are Looking For...

 Those who succeed in the Army ROTC program are students who excel and want something more out of the college experience.
-Generally, these students are scholars who keep their grades up, athletes who are physically strong and leaders who have a great desire to learn.
+Generally, these are students who maintain at least a 2.0 G.P.A.
+(2.5 G.P.A. if under scholarship), athletes who are physically strong and leaders who have a great desire to learn.

 Army ROTC students who receive an Army ROTC scholarship or enter the Army ROTC Advanced Course must agree to complete a period of service with the Army. * You can serve full time in the Army for three years (four years for scholarship winners).